adrische/quant-jobs-zurich/README.md

 * Negative interest rates (how come? what effect? how to model them? interest rate politics of CH, EU, US? know recent CH, EU and US yield curve structures and rates)

-## Classical Topics in Mathematical Finance {#classical-topics-in-mathematical-finance}
+## Classical Topics in Mathematical Finance

 * Black-Scholes
 * Black-Scholes